weirdoldtech/pi_eink_calendar/README.md

 # pi_eink_calendar
-A way to display Google calendar items on a raspberry pi controlled e-ink display
+A way to display Google calendar items (or anything) on a waveshare e-ink display using python on a raspberry pi